310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Kuro %}
 Woah!
-Don't make any sudden big moves.
+Don’t make any sudden big moves.
 And don’t cause a ruckus in the restaurant.
 {% endbubble %}

 {% bubble Souma v3 %}